msimms/Crawler/README.md

 python Crawler.py --url https://foo.com --website-modules foo.py --verbose --crawl-other-websites --min-revisit-secs 86400
 ```
 The above example will crawl links from foo.com as well as any page linked to from foo.com.
 Otherwise, it is the same as the previous example.

-## Extending

-As this is a modular web crawler, it supports modules for dealing with specific websites.
-This is done by subclassing the `ParseModule` class and then passing the name of that class to the crawler using the `website-modules` option.
-Multiple modules can be supported by separating each module in the list with a comma.

 ## License
 This library is released under the MIT license, see LICENSE for details.